We interviewed J Scott Burke, a licensed funeral director, to learn the truth about Pre-Paid funeral plans.

 If you pursue one of these options, your best bet would be to fill out a funeral planner and store it with your other important documents.

-Here is a free one from Everplans that does a good job.
-You can Google something like “free funeral planner pdf” and find dozens of them online for free.
+You can Google something like “free funeral planner pdf,” and you’ll find dozens of them online for free.

 You can elect to set up a funeral trust (often done with the help of an attorney) where the deposited funds are specifically earmarked for your funeral expenses.
 You can elect these trusts to either be revocable (meaning you can change them and/or take the money back) or irrevocable (you cannot change them or take the money back).